RedOptic/CreateBoundless/.github/ISSUE_TEMPLATE/bug-error-report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen if the bug/error wouldn't've not occur.
+A clear and concise description of what you expected to happen if the bug/error wouldn't've occurred.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.